LMI Discounts And No LMI

 Banks want to capture these borrowers because they present the lowest risk for the highest pay off.

 Remember these basic tips to reduce your LMI premium

-The first step in getting the best premium is to understand how the LMI premium is calculated and then determine if there is anything you can do to qualify for a cheaper premium.
+The first step in getting a low premium is to understand how the LMI premium is calculated and then determine if there’s anything you can do to qualify for a cheaper premium.
 The factors you should consider include:

 The loan amount